sunithag-w/google-oauth2login-sso/README.md

 10. After successful registration, the user is redirected to the Profile page.
 11. The user can logout and return to the landing page.

-20.* Detecting Whether the user is new or existing *
+10.*Detecting Whether the user is new or existing *

-21. Existing User
+11. Existing User
 If the email is already present in the database, the application considers the user an existing user and redirects the user to the Profile page.

-22. New User
+12. New User
 If the email is not present in the database, the application considers the user a new user and redirects the user to the Registration page.
 The user then provides the additional required information and the application saves the user in the database.

-23.* Database Table Design *
+13.*Database Table Design *

 The application stores user information in the USER_DATA table.